sigp/lighthouse/book/src/help_vc.md

           certificate path.
       --broadcast <API_TOPICS>
           Comma-separated list of beacon API topics to broadcast to all beacon nodes.
-Possible values are: none, attestations, blocks, subscriptions, sync-committee.
 Default (when flag is omitted) is to broadcast subscriptions only. [possible values: none, attestations, blocks, subscriptions, sync-committee]
       --builder-boost-factor <UINT64>
           Defines the boost factor, a percentage multiplier to apply to the builder's payload value when choosing between a builder payload header